nehakadam/CalenStyle/README.md

 ## CalenStyle - Event Calendar ([Download](https://curioussolutions/apps/calenstyle/ "Download CalenStyle"))
-Responsive jQuery Drag & Drop Event Calendar Library for Web, Android, iOS & Windows Phone <br/><br/>
+ <br/><br/>

 ## What is CalenStyle?
-CalenStyle is a _responsive_ jQuery _drag & drop_ event calendar library for _Web, Android, iOS & Windows Phone_.
-CalenStyle has 10+ customizable themes to show event calendar in desktop applications, mobile applications, mobile websites & small viewing sections on a web page.
+CalenStyle is a Responsive jQuery Drag & Drop Event Calendar Library for Web, Android, iOS & Windows Phone.

 ## Where can I use CalenStyle?
 You can use CalenStyle in your
-- Web Applications
+- Web applications
+- Small viewing section on a webpage
-- Mobile Websites
+- Mobile websites
-- Native Mobile Applications using Webview
+- Native mobile applications using webview
-- Hybrid Mobile Applications created using Phonegap, Titanium etc.
+- Hybrid mobile applications created using Phonegap, Titanium etc.

 ## Design Themes
 CalenStyle includes many design themes for representing events in colorful & informative manner.
 Themes were designed keeping in mind a need to show event calendar on small screens like mobile devices & in a small viewing section on a web page.
 But they work equally well on large screens like desktop browsers.
 Few theme examples are shown below: